czajkowskis/oscp_final/readme.md

 2. leaving the museum by people visiting hall B in the shortest possible time

 ## Implementation
 Multithreading approach with the use of conditional variables was used in the solution.
-There are two mutexes - one for each global variable which store number of free slots in each hall.
-There are three conditional variables to enforce priority of visitors leaving hall B over new vistors.
+There are two mutexes - one for each global variable which stores the number of free slots in each hall.
+Priority of people leaving hall B over new vistors is enforced by allowing new visitors to enter the museum only if there are at least 2 spots free in hall A - one for them and one additonal for a person leaving from hall B.

 ## Compiling
 Make sure to compile with `cc -lpthread main.c`